OCA/web/web_theme_classic/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extend the Odoo Community Edition ``web`` module to improve visibility of form view.
+This module extends the Odoo Community Edition ``web`` module to improve the visibility of input fields.

 **Rational:** Since Odoo V17, the design is very pure.
 That's great, but it generates some problem for users :

-- Fields are not identifiable. (we can not know exactly where there are until you hover over them with the cursor)
+- Fields are not identifiable. (we can not know exactly where they are until you hover over them with the cursor)
-- there is no indication for the required fields until trying to save (or exit the screen)
+- There is no indication for the required fields until trying to save (or exit the screen)

 In a way, this module restores the form display of version 15, but